 - 2 tablespoons pistachios and/or fruit

 - Combine the milk, syrup, vanilla, and salt in a pot over medium-high heat and stir frequently.
 Keep watching and stirring frequently until the mixture begins to steam and seems close to boiling.
 Watch very closely and once the first sign of bubbles appear, remove from heat and stir in the tapioca pearls.
 Warning: This pudding will boil over very easily in the next step, so keep a watchful eye!
 If you are using an induction cooktop, you’re less likely to have boil-over.

 - Reduce the heat to low, set your timer for 15 minutes, and place the pot back on the heat, carefully watching and ready to lift off the heat again if the boil begins to rise (it can rise quickly, so be careful!).
 If that happens, remove the pot from the heat for a moment or two, then try putting it back.
 Continue until the pot can sit on the heat simmering without removing it, stirring frequently.

 - Continue stirring.
 When the timer goes off, see if a spoonful comes out filled mostly with pearls.
 If it’s mostly filled with milk, stir a few minutes more until mostly pearls.

 - Pour into a large jar or other glass container and cool until able to refrigerate.
 Refrigerate, covered, for at least 3 hours before serving.

-- Add toppings or eat it as is and enjoy this happy moment.
+- Add toppings or serve as is.